George Wharton Pepper Middle School is an abandoned school in Philadelphia, Pennsylvania.

-The Eastwick Community Educational Complex was proposed in 1968 in the Eastwick neighbourhood.
+The Eastwick Community Educational Complex was proposed in 1968 in the Eastwick neighborhood.
 1 The plan included Eastwick High School, Pepper Middle School, and a new parochial school.
 It would be located adjacent to the Irwin T. Catharine designed George Wolf Elementary School, which was built in 1926.

 The School District of Philadelphia hired Caudill Rowlett Scott and Bower & Fradley to design the new campus.
 1 2 The combined Eastwick High and Pepper Middle buildings, both developed in the Brutalist style, were approved by the School District in 1969.
 Both designs won a silver award from the Philadelphia chapter of the American Institute of Architects, as well as recognition from Progressive Architecture magazine.
 The city’s Art Commission rejected the design, stating that the plan lacked “humanity.”